pitt-miskov-zivanov-lab/BioRECIPE/docs/graph_structure.rst

     :align: center
     :alt: internal figure

     A toy example of a model graph, showing input and output nodes, directed edges, paths, feedback and feedforward loops, and cellular compartments.
-An edge example and a path example with notation details.
 (ER-endoplasmic reticulum)